Effective Date: 25 May 2018

 - Email Delivery Service Providers (including those outside of the EU who use EU-approved Standard Contractual Clauses)

-- Data Storage and Hosting Service Providers.
+- Data Storage, Cloud Hosting, and Web Hosting Service Providers.

 In certain circumstances We may disclose Your personal information to other third parties such as governmental authorities, law enforcement agencies, and data protection regulators, if We are required to do so by law.